1

 How to get a job as a daycare worker?

 To become a daycare worker, you typically need a high school diploma or equivalent and may be required to obtain a child care certification or license.
-Relevant skills include patience, communication, and basic first aid knowledge.
-Gaining experience through volunteering or entry-level positions can improve your chances of employment.
+Relevant skills include patience, communication, and the ability to work with children, and some positions may require background checks and first aid certification.
+Gaining experience through volunteering or entry-level positions can also improve your chances of employment.

 What are daycare workers?